-We have to make sure you are legally allowed to work in the UK and having a National Insurance number along with other documents helps us to check this.
+We have to make sure you are legally allowed to work in the UK, and having a National Insurance number along with other documents helps us to check this.

 11) Can I claim any benefits if I'm self-employed?

 Whether you are classed as working full time depends on the benefit you want to claim and the hours you work.
-If you work full time you might get Working Tax Credit if your income is low.
-You will be working full time for the purpose of tax credits if you work at least 16 or 30 hours a week dependent on your circumstances.
+If you work full-time, you might get Working Tax Credit if your income is low.
+You will be working full-time for the purpose of tax credits if you work at least 16 or 30 hours a week, dependent on your circumstances.

-If you work full time you will not qualify for Income Support or Jobseeker's Allowance.
-For these benefits, you will be classed as working full time if you work for 16 hours or more each week.
+If you work full-time, you will not qualify for Income Support or Jobseeker's Allowance.
+For these benefits, you will be classed as working full-time if you work for 16 hours or more each week.

-You can get Pension Credit, Housing Benefit and Council Tax Support no matter how many hours you work.
+You can get Pension Credit, Housing Benefits and Council Tax Support no matter how many hours you work.
 Benefits you can get when working part-time include Income Support if you are a person who qualifies (e.g. a single parent) or Jobseeker's Allowance if you are looking for work of more than 16 hours per week.
 The amount of those benefits will be affected by any earnings you receive.

-Please note that while the above information is currently correct for many areas of the country, HM Revenue and Customs are currently rolling out ‘Universal Credit’ which will replace the various tax credit and benefits currently received.
-For more information on this, including whether Universal Credit has been rolled out in your area, please refer to HM Revenue and Customs’ website: https://www.gov.uk/universal-credit
+Please note that while the above information is currently correct for many areas of the country, HM Revenue and Customs are currently rolling out ‘Universal Credit’, which will replace the various tax credit and benefits currently received.
+For more information on this, including whether Universal Credit has been rolled out in your area, please refer to HM Revenue and Customs website: https://www.gov.uk/universal-credit

 12) What if I am over state pension age?

-When you reach retirement age there is no requirement to pay Class 2 National Insurance; however, if you are paying Class 4 National Insurance this still needs to be paid for the tax year you reach retirement age and you stop paying Class 4 contributions from the 5th April of that year.
+When you reach retirement age, there is no requirement to pay Class 2 National Insurance; however, if you are paying Class 4 National Insurance, this still needs to be paid for the tax year you reach retirement age, and you stop paying Class 4 contributions from the 5th April of that year.